rabbitmq/rabbitmq-website/site/mqtt.md

 limitations under the License.
 -->

-# RabbitMQ MQTT Adapter NOSYNTAX
+# MQTT Plugin NOSYNTAX

-RabbitMQ supports MQTT as of 3.0 (currently targeting version 3.1.1 of the spec).
+RabbitMQ supports MQTT 3.1.1 via a plugin that ships in the core distribution.

 ## <a id="smf" class="anchor" href="#smf"> Supported MQTT 3.1.1 features</a>